sauravnaruka/snip/README.md

 > [!IMPORTANT] <br> **Important:** Before running the program, make sure to build inverted index using the command
 > `go run . build` or `snip build`

+## 🧰 Python CLI Utilities

+Some auxiliary tools for data preparation and experimentation are implemented in Python under the [`cli/`](./cli) folder.
+These scripts are isolated from the Go application and use a local virtual environment managed by **uv**.

+If you plan to use or modify the Python utilities, see the detailed setup instructions in [`cli/README.md`](./cli/README.md).

 ## Search

 Search works in following steps: